Metrics in Detail

 Idle Time

 Once the Agent has been automatically marked Away, that moment will be used in reporting their Away time.
-For example, let's say the configuration marks Agents as Away after 10 minutes of not moving their mouse.
-If an Agent is idle for 9 minutes, then starts moving their mouse, they will not be marked Away, and the 9 minutes will appear as the time they were active in the system (Active Time).
+For example, the configuration marks Agents as Away after 10 minutes of not moving their mouse.
+If an Agent is idle for 9 minutes and then starts moving their mouse, they will not be marked Away, and the 9 minutes will appear as the time they were active in the system (Active Time).
 If an Agent is idle for 10 minutes, they'll be marked Away, and the 10 minutes will count towards their Active Time.

 To continue the example, imagine that the configuration logs Agents out after 60 minutes of idle time.
 At 10 minutes, they are marked Away, and if they stay idle for 50 more minutes, the Agent will be automatically logged out.